storyblok/app-extension-auth/README.md

 Sign in a user by redirecting to the api route: `/api/connect/storyblok`

-This will initiate the oauth flow and redirect the user to the url specified in the `successCallback` url.
-The following query parameters will be appended:
+This will initiate the oauth flow and redirect the user to the url specified in the `successCallback` URL.
+The following query parameters will be appended to the `successCallback` URL:

 * `userId`
 * `spaceId`

 ### Retrieve the session

-Now use these query parameters to retrieve the session object:
+Now, use these two query parameters to retrieve the session object:

 ```typescript
 import { sessionCookieStore } from '@storyblok/app-extension-auth'